schroffl/ccpm/client/QUICKSTART.md

 ## <a name="section-register"></a> Creating an Account
 The first thing you want to do in order to publish your packages is to create an account.
-To do so, just run `ccpm register`, enter your desired username and password and your done.
+To do so, just run `ccpm register`, enter your desired username and password and you're done.

 Example:
 ![Register](http://i.imgur.com/frpQxsE.png)